medic/cht-core/kubernetes-archv3/README.md

  kubectl -n cht get pvc

  # check to see pod status.
+This will also output the pod identifiers, which look like "dev-v3-couchdb-85cdbd6b8f-cmm5q" and are used in other commands at the pod level.

   kubectl -n cht get pods